 « Previous Page

-bursts in the brain that cause seizures.
+bursts that cause seizures.

 The nerve stimulator can start working right after the